-- Open truck loading door all the way - Turn start button for the agitator ON and if the arm does not begin to turn shut the motor OFF immediately - If material is keeping the agitator arm from moving, remove material from around the arm until it is free. (simply using a long pole or stick can achieve this...do not stand under the material discharge.

-- Then turn start button for the agitator to ON and allow the agitator to do its job to free packed dense material allowing the storage section to empty.
-If the agitator still does not start please consult with the supplier, local dealer or N. R. Murphy Limited. - Do not try to start the agitator more than three times an hour to prevent motor damage or burnout.
+- 1. Open truck loading door all the way. - 2.
+Turn start button for the agitator ON and if the arm does not begin to turn shut the motor OFF immediately. - If material is keeping the agitator arm from moving, remove material from around the arm until its free (simply using a long pole or stick can achieve this.
+DO NOT STAND UNDER THE MATERIAL DISCHARGE. - 4.
+Then turn the start button for the agitator to ON and allow the agitator to do its job to free packed dense material, allowing the storage section to empty.
+If the agitator still does not start please consult with the supplier, local dealer or N.R.
+Murphy Limited. - 5.
+Do not try to start the agitator more than three times an hour to prevent motor damage or burnout.